-The waveforms of ERPs and all theta bands ( $\theta$ , $\theta$ 1, and $\theta$ 2) during Loss 50 and Gain 50 conditions are shown in Figure 3 (Panels A and B).
+The waveforms of ERPs and all theta bands ( $\theta$ , $\theta$ 1, and $\theta$ 2) during Loss 50 and Gain 50 conditions are shown in Fig. 3 (Panels A and B).
 A partial phase-alignment of the theta activity corresponding to the ORN (200-300 ms) and ORP (300-400 ms) components was observed.
-Alcoholics showed decreased amplitude in both broadband ( $\theta$ )

-The TFRs for each condition and group are shown in Figure 3 (Panels C and D).
+Alcoholics showed decreased amplitude in both broadband ( $\theta$ ) and subbands ( $\theta$ 1 and $\theta$ 2) of theta activity, and this difference was more pronounced during the loss condition.
+The time-frequency representations for each condition and group are shown in Fig. 3 (Panels C and D).
 Theta (3-7 Hz) power during 200-500 ms after the onset of an outcome stimulus was selected for the analysis.
-Although the alcoholics, when compared with controls, have reduced theta power during prestimulus baseline as well as poststimulus activation, the peak theta activation (in each group) as well as the group differences are more apparent and robust in the time window of 200-500 ms, which is the region of interest for the analysis of event-related theta power.
-As shown in Figure 3, the alcoholic group showed markedly significant reductions in theta power (at 200-500 ms) during each outcome condition.
+Although the alcoholics, as compared to controls, have reduced theta power during prestimulus baseline as well as poststimulus activation, the peak theta activation (in each group) as well as the group differences are more apparent and robust in the time window of 200-500 ms, which is the region of interest for the analysis of event-related theta power.
+As shown in Fig. 3, the alcoholic group showed markedly significant reductions in theta power (at 200-500 ms) during each outcome condition.